Sunday, June 28, 2015

 now, with streaming video and video games?
 Leon

+There is the indication that there may have been some type of environmental crisis, since there is an absence of real animals.
 The owl, a creature with large eyes, at the Tyrell Corporation appears genuine, until we see that one of its eyes does not appear lifelike in a certain light.
-When Deckard meets Tyrell, the latter asks him to test his assistant Rachael (Sean Young) to show the results of the test on a human.
+There are similar glowing moments in the eyes of the replicants.
+When Deckard meets Tyrell (Joe Turkell), the latter asks him to test his assistant Rachael (Sean Young) to show the results of the test on a human.
 Just like the owl, we can’t trust what we “see” because Rachael is also a Nexus-6 replicant.
 But, she cares (emotion) for Deckard, and shoots

 Leon when the